|For Normal Users||For Testers||For Developers|

 |Manual||Change Log||Report a Bug|

-After download, unzip it and click on web2py.exe (windows) or web2py.app (osx).
-To run from source, type:
+With the binary packages, after download, just unzip it and then click on web2py.exe (windows) or web2py.app (osx).
+If you prefer to run it from source with your own Python interpreter alreay installed, type:

 or for more info type: